Namrata-yadav82/Prajwal/README.md

 # Prajwal
-A software for optimising solar panel installation and simulation
+A web application for optimising solar panel installation and simulation